-UCF’s Dillon Gabriel Named Manning Award Quarterback of the Week
+UCF’s Gabriel Wins Second Manning Award QB of the Week Honor

-NEW ORLEANS (September 24, 2020) – Dillon Gabriel, a sophomore from the University of Central Florida, has been selected as the Manning Award Quarterback of the Week.
-He earns the honor over seven other Manning Award Stars of the Week in the Allstate Sugar Bowl’s Facebook contest.
+NEW ORLEANS (October 29, 2020) – UCF’s Dillon Gabriel has been selected as the Manning Award Quarterback of the Week to become this year’s first two-time winner – he was also recognized once in 2019.
+Gabriel earns the honor over seven other Manning Award Stars of the Week in the Allstate Sugar Bowl’s Facebook contest.

 Facebook Voting Results

 Gabriel notched his school-record fourth 400-yard game in Saturday’s 51-34 AAC win over Tulane.
 He completed 26-of-40 passes for 422 yards and five touchdowns – becoming just the second Knight quarterback to tally back-to-back five-TD performances as he also tossed five TDs in his previous game against Memphis.

 A sophomore from Mililani, Hawaii, Gabriel leads the nation in passing yards (2,178), passing touchdowns (19), completions (128) and attempts (233).
 He also has thrown just two interceptions this season and is currently on a stretch of 133 attempts without a pick.
 His 2,178 yards of passing through the first five games are the most in a five-game stretch in FBS since Pat Mahomes in 2016.
 He has thrown at least one touchdown in every game of his career, with his streak of 18 consecutive games ranking as the fourth longest in program history.